Packed-Ensembles for Efficient Uncertainty Estimation: Discussion about the subnetworks

 \section{Discussion about the subnetworks}

-The discussion between the width and depth of deep neural networks is an essential topic of research.
-Researchers have focused on the correct approaches to increase the depth of DNN, which in turn increases the accuracy. \citet{nguyen2020wide} demonstrate that the width and depth are connected to the model capacity and enable the DNN to learn block structures which lead to good accuracy.
-Hence, by splitting the width, chances are that we could decrease the model capacity.
+The width and depth of deep neural networks are crucial research topics, and researchers strive to determine the best approaches for increasing the depth of DNNs, which can lead to improved accuracy.
+According to \citet{nguyen2020wide}, the width and depth of a DNN are connected with its capacity to learn block structures, which can improve accuracy.
+Therefore, the model's capacity may decrease if the width is divided.

-Deep neural networks are models with huge amounts of parameters, works like the lottery ticket hypothesis \citep{frankle2018lottery} suggest that these DNNs are heavily overparameterized.
-Thus it is possible to kill up to 80\% of the neurons without losing too much performance.
-MIMO builds on this assumption to ensure that each network drives several networks simultaneously.
-However, unlike in our work, the boundaries between the networks are not clearly defined.
-Thus, the same neuron can be used for multiple different subnetworks (DNNs) in the same ensemble.
-In our case, we clearly assign each neuron to a DNN from the ensemble.
-This way, the DNNs do not get mixed up and can learn an independent representation.
+Deep neural networks are heavily over-parameterized, as stated by the lottery ticket hypothesis \citep{frankle2018lottery}.
+It suggests that up to 80\% of neurons can be removed without significant loss of performance.
+The MIMO approach builds on this assumption by allowing multiple networks to be trained simultaneously, and neurons may be used by several subnetworks.
+In our work, however, we assign each neuron to a specific DNN in the ensemble, guaranteeing their independence.
+This way, the DNNs can learn independent representations.
 However, as in MIMO, we rely on the fact that not all neurons are helpful, so we split the width of the initial DNNs into a set of DNNs.
-This decomposition may seem crude.
-However, it allows us to better parallelize Packed-Ensembles for training and inference.
-To overcome the fact that our networks are not wide enough if M is too large, we have added an alpha hyperparameter that can increase the width of the subnetworks.
-In Figure~\ref{fig:accu_aupr_widt}, we study the influence of the width of the subnetworks.
+Although the decomposition may seem crude, it facilitates better parallelization of Packed-Ensembles during training and inference.

+To address the problem of not having sufficiently wide subnetworks, we added a hyperparameter -- called $\alpha$ -- to increase the width of subnetworks.
+In Figure~\ref{fig:accu_aupr_widt}, we explore the impact of subnetwork width.

-First of all, we notice that the accuracy increases with the width, while the AUPR seems relatively constant.
-This seems to confirm the importance of the alpha parameter in balancing the width of the DNN.
-Furthermore, reducing the width does not appear to reduce the accuracy significantly.
-Thus, this justifies our choice to split the width of the DNN to produce several subnetworks since the uncertainty quantification will be constant, and the accuracy will not drop drastically.
-Moreover, the addition of the alpha parameter allows us to add a new degree of freedom to our ensemble and enables it to increase its accuracy.
+Our observations confirm that the accuracy of the DNN increases with its width while the AUPR remains relatively constant.
+This finding suggests that $\alpha$ is paramount in maintaining a balance in the DNN's width.
+We also note that reducing the width of the DNN does not significantly impact its accuracy, especially for larger networks such as ResNet-50.
+Hence, our decision to split the width of the DNN to create multiple subnetworks is justified since the subnetworks' uncertainty quantification capabilities remain unaltered, and their accuracies are not significantly compromised.